Skip Ribbon Commands

 Menu

-Polycystic Ovary Syndrome
+Polycystic Ovary Syndrome (PCOS)

-Polycystic Ovary Syndrome - What it is
+Polycystic Ovary Syndrome (PCOS) - What it is

-polycystic ovary syndrome pcos conditions and treatments
+What is polycystic ovary syndrome (PCOS)?polycystic ovary syndrome pcos conditions and treatments - SingHealth

-Polycystic Ovary Syndrome (PCOS) is the most common endocrine disorder affecting 5-15% of women in the reproductive age.
+Polycystic ovary syndrome (PCOS) is the most common endocrine disorder affecting 5-15% of women in the reproductive age.
 It is characterised by chronic anovulation, hyperandrogenism and polycystic ovaries.

-Polycystic Ovary Syndrome (PCOS) is a complex condition that may require management by a multidisciplinary team.
+PCOS is a complex condition that may require management by a multidisciplinary team.
 Despite the fact that no cure is available for this condition, good control of the symptoms can be achieved with lifestyle and dietary modifications.
 PCOS should be diagnosed early to promote long-term health and prevent metabolic and cardiovascular complications.

-Polycystic Ovary Syndrome (PCOS) Conditions & Treatments
+Polycystic Ovary Syndrome (PCOS) features

-Polycystic Ovary Syndrome - Symptoms
+Polycystic Ovary Syndrome (PCOS) - Symptoms

 Menstrual irregularities